 The sun may not always shine during your visit to Drummohr Camping and Glamping site, so if you are unlucky enough to visit us when the weather is wet what is there to do on a rainy day in East Lothian, particularly if you have children?

 Of course, with the right clothes, wet weather does not prevent you from getting outside and there can be nothing better than a coastal or countryside walk in the rain.
 Splashing with wellington boots in muddy puddle is always popular with the younger members of the family.
 East Lothian is blessed with numerous sandy beaches.
 To discover more on our website about the East Lothian beaches CLICK HERE.
-We also offer suggestions on LOCAL WALKING ROUTES for further rainy day activities in East Lothian.
+We also offer suggestions on LOCAL WALKING ROUTES, we have found some of the best dog walks in Edinburgh.
 The laundry rooms at Drummohr have tumble driers if you need to dry your clothes after a wet walk.

 Watersports can be enjoyed whatever the weather and given you will get wet anyway are often perfect for a rainy day in East Lothian.
 The beaches of East Lothian are perfect for wild swimming or water sports.
 Portobello Beach, Edinburgh is a popular early Sunday morning spot for a wild swim.
 The sandy shores at Gullane are perfect for kite surfing, windsurfing and wild swimming.
 Just please take the appropriate safety precautions when in or out on the water.
 Belhaven Bay, near Dunbar is perfect for surfing, there is even the Coast to Coast Surf School.
 Visitors can also enjoy stand-up paddleboarding, coasteering and bodyboarding.
 Ocean Vertical is a multi-adventure centre in Dunbar ran by the Ethical Adventure Company.